jogramphy/gis_3/README.md

 # Background and Motivation

-The 2020 General Election in Singapore was held amidst the COVID-19 pandemic, with the ruling People's Action Party consolidating its power by winning 83 out of 93 seats available.
-However, while this seemed like a dominant victory (which it is), there were some close fights; in particular the PAP edged out the opposition at West Coast GRC (Group Representative Constitutency), winning 51.69% of the votes <sup>1<>sup>.
+The 2020 General Election in Singapore was held on July 10 2020, with the ruling People's Action Party (PAP) consolidating its power by winning 83 out of 93 seats available.
+However, while this seemed like a dominant victory (which it is), there were some close fights; in particular the PAP edged out the opposition at West Coast GRC (Group Representative Constitutency), winning 51.69% of the votes (Rajan et al., 2020) <sup>1<sup>.

-a landslide victory for the ruling People’s Action Party (PAP), which consolidated its political power by winning 83 out of 89 seats contested.
-This was a stark contrast to the 2011 General Elections, where it only attained 60% of all the votes — marking it the party’s worst ever performance since the country’s independence.
+The 2020 elections were not like other elections.
+Notwithstanding the unusual circumstances of holding an election in the middle of a pandemic, there were other controversies too, like the withdrawal of a PAP member due to allegations of "elitism and arrogant behaviour at work" (Sim & Jaipragas, 2020) <sup>2<sup>.
+There were more eyeballs than usual on this election, with citizens asking important questions:

-This raised a few questions within the country: How did different electoral boundaries vote?
-Are there socio-economic factors (like income etc.) that affect these voting patterns?
+  + How did different electoral boundaries vote?
+  + Are there socio-economic factors (like income etc.) that affect these voting patterns?

 The first question is easy to answer - the Singaporean government publishes electoral data very publically.
 However, the second is much harder to answer.
 Singapore does not publicize or share data categorized by electoral boundaries.
 Unlike American census data where one can aggregate tract level data to state level and visualize on a map election patterns across the country, Singapore does not have a similar data synthesis process.
 By virtue of being a city-state, the country is split into ‘planning areas’ by the Urban Redevelopment Authority (URA).
 Census information is collected at the planning area level, but these planning areas are not congruent with the electoral boundaries set in place by the Elections Department (ELD).
 This leads to our inability to map out differences in indicators across electoral boundaries.